 The brony fandom is dynamic and expansive.
 Within the pony fandom there's a sub-community for anyone!

-My Little Pony: Friendship is Magic should be available on iTunes, Google Play, and Netflix.
+My Little Pony: Friendship is Magic should be available on various platforms.
 You can use a service like JustWatch to keep track of availability.
 You may even be able to find full episodes free on YouTube!
-If you're really dedicated, ask around for brony-run websites and services to watch the show.
+If you're really dedicated, ask around for brony websites and services to watch the show.
 Keep in mind: to fully grasp the show you must see more than just one or two episodes.
 Any brony will tell you that some episodes are better than others.

 ► Still have questions?
 Take a look at our FAQs page!